Studio Side:

 Way back in 1979, the “merger” of the Sex Pistols with Sham 69 caused, for a brief moment, a great deal of excitement.
 With Johnny now in PiL and Sid dead, both fans and the press waited eagerly for news on Steve and Paul's next move.
 By May '79 it seemed the answer was known.
 The boys would be joined by Sham 69's Jimmy Pursey and Dave “Kermit” Treganna.
 Known for the time being as the Sham Pistols – until a name could be settled on - they went into Manor Studios, Oxford, to lay down some tracks.
 By August the group was in tatters.

-Little was known about these tracks, until now.
-Four songs have now emerged: Natural Born Killer, You & Me, Trainspotter, and Individual.
+Little was known about any of these tracks, until now.
+Four songs here claim to be Sham Pistols: Natural Born Killer, You & Me, Trainspotter, and Individual.
+However, only Natural Born Killer is a genuine, Cook, Jones, Pursey recording.
+The other 3 do not feature Steve and Paul!

-So how do they stand up?
+So how does it stand up?
 What did we miss?

-I really didn't know how to approach these recordings.
+I really didn't know how to approach thise.
 Perhaps I was fearing the worst, or perhaps expecting too much?
 When the needle dropped onto the vinyl, I admit, my heart rate increased somewhat.
 This is what I found.

-Natural Born Killer.
-First up is the strongest song from the set.
-Although it doesn't start off sounding like The Professionals' Kick Down The Doors, it soon develops into the very same tune.
+Natural Born Killer: Although it doesn't start off sounding like The Professionals' Kick Down The Doors, it soon develops into the very same tune.
 It's the strangest feeling.
 Those spine tingling licks are all present, including the wonderful climax.
 However, this time Pursey's on lead vocals singing a completely different set of lyrics.
 He does a good job as well.

-We can assume Pursey's responsible for the lyrics on all four songs.
-One thing is clear; he had an obsession with place names at the time, as all the songs here testify.
+We can assume Pursey's responsible for the lyrics.
+He had an obsession with place names at the time with Cambridge getting a mention.
 As for the chorus, it goes as follows: “I'm a natural born killer, swimming in the deep blue sea.
 I'm a new beginner, so what you've got to do with me?”
 Not his best chorus, but strangely catchy due to the strength of the tune.
 Lyrically the verses are much stronger.
 Basically it's The Professionals; Pursey's Professionals!

 This would have been a big hit, of that I've no doubt.
 How annoying it didn't see the light of day.
 If they'd released only one single, this would have done.
 Damn.

-So, my conclusion.
 There's no preaching, no cries for revolution... thank God.
-As a taster, these recordings are full of possibilities.
-Sure, the band may have struggled with the weight of expectation, and there will be many who will condemn these tracks.
-Put all that to one side, and just listen to the songs.
-For the group's first foray into the studio, it was a sterling effort.
+Sure, the band may have struggled with the weight of expectation, and there will be many who will condemn the failed project.
+Put all that to one side, and just listen, it was a sterling effort.

 As for the vinyl pressing itself, the quality of the recordings is very good, if slightly muddy.